LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Due to LLNL security policies and RAJA project policies, only a PR created by someone on the RAJA core development team will be run automatically through all RAJA CI tools.
-A PR made from a forked repository will not.
-Specifically, Gitlab CI on internal LLNL platforms and Travis CI will only be run on PRs that are made on branches within the GitHub RAJA repository.
+In particular, a PR made from branch on a forked repository will not.
+Gitlab CI on internal LLNL platforms and Travis CI will only be run on PRs that are made on branches within the GitHub RAJA repository.

 .. note:: **RAJA core team members:**